mcolesh/CoupleIt/README.md

 # CoupleIt

-## A Web App that allows you to divide groups of people into SubGroups.
+## A Web App that allows you to divide group of people into sub-groups with restrictions.